 Full confession, I made these pan seared scallops as an excuse to use my leftover pear cream sauce.
 Pear is a mild in flavor, but there is just enough there that provides that sweety fruitiness as a compliment tothe scallops.
 The sauce works on everything, but its a great match for pan seared scallops.

 This is post #9 of my celebration of Dallas area food and music.Dallas isn’t really known for its seafood, but every now and then you find a place that hits the mark.
-A few years ago I had the diver scallops at Proof and Pantry Restaurant and they were winners.
+A few years ago I had the pan seared scallops at Proof and Pantry Restaurant and they were winners.
 They were cooked perfectly with a well brown exterior and soft middle.
 Scallops are the quickest and easiest way to a weekday gourmet mill.
 However, execution like for most things, is quite essential.
 Poor execution nets rubbery scallops which is a no no.

 The scallops I tried at Proof and Pantry were accompanied with a green vegetable puree.
 Lately I’ve become addicted to this very basic cream sauce and use it with everything from seafood to salads.
 It’s made with fresh pears and almond milk which provide a very unique flavor profile which works well with scallops.
 Again, execution drives this extremely simple sauce recipe.
 It’s all about cooking the flour appropriately which includes frequent stirring.